ChrstphrHll/npc_gen/students/Pynelope Valhein.md

 ---
 # Pynelope Valhein
 ### Description
-- Dragonborn Rouge from Draconia
+- Dragonborn Rouge from Magmus Centerhold
 - 1st year Exploration student in Burk
 - frills, Blue eyes, and black skin
 - Is Unreligious and Impassive, and has Responsibility as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes